max-cohen54/AD_trigger_training/README.md

 # Setup
 We have made ntuples from Enhanced Bias data, including calculation of the EB weights and running the events through a simulated L1 and HLT.
 These ntuples can be accessed from `https://cernbox.cern.ch/s/hzwVaCmvNq4xl7A`, and can be read in with python.
-I reccomend using SWAN, which makes it much easier to code in python, and provides GPUs for training neural nets.
+I recommend using SWAN, which makes it much easier to code in python, and provides GPUs for training neural nets.
 The EB data can be read in by doing something like

 ```